diogocampos/dotfiles/README.md

-The `install-symlinks.py` script asks for confirmation before creating symlinks in a directory of your choice, defaulting to `$HOME`.  **Conflicting symlinks will be overwritten**, but existing files and directories will not be affected.
+The `install-symlinks.py` script asks for confirmation before creating symlinks in a directory of your choice, defaulting to `$HOME`.  **Conflicting symlinks will be overwritten**, but existing files and directories are not affected.

 You can preview all the changes without applying them by using the `-d`/`--dry-run` flag: